 IDPH Health Equity Mission: IDPH will protect and improve the health of all people in Iowa where they live, work, learn and play by uniquely tailoring efforts that advance optimal and equitable health outcomes.

 Health Equity is the attainment of the highest possible level of health for all people.
 It means achieving the environmental, social, economic and other conditions in which all people have the opportunity to attain their highest possible level of health.
 Achieving health equity requires valuing everyone equally with focused and ongoing societal efforts to address avoidable inequities, historical and contemporary injustices, and the elimination of health and healthcare disparities.

-IDPH is working to achieve health equity through:
+IDPH is working to achieve health equity through the following focus areas:

-The Data Management & Health Equity Program provides IDPH staff members and other stakeholders with technical assistance, and resources including:
+The Health Equity Program provides IDPH staff members and other stakeholders with technical assistance, and resources including:

 For more information about IDPH work related to health equity:

-Use the IDPH Contact US system to submit a question to the Data Management & Health Equity Program.
+Use the IDPH Contact US system to submit a question to the Health Equity Program.